What to expect during a breast lump removal

 Often, the lump does not need treatment but, sometimes, if a person needs treatment, doctors may recommend surgery.
 This kind of breast surgery is known as a lumpectomy.

-This article will look at the reasons for the surgery and what patients can expect before, during, and after the procedure.
+In this article, we look at the reasons for the surgery and what people can expect before, during, and after the procedure.

-There are several reasons why a lumpectomy might be performed.
+There are several reasons why a person might need a lumpectomy.

 There are different causes for lumps in the breast.
 Not all of them are cancer.